dustinpfister/blog_posts/_posts/canvas-example-input-controller.md

 ## 2 - Simple demo

-So now for a simple demo to test out if this mouse works as expected.
+So now for a simple demo to test out if this control module works as expected.
+In this section I will just be going over a very basic example that just draws the current status of the input object to the canvas on each tick.
+In addition I will be testing out the event handers for event driven input rather that pulling the object also by just logging to the javaScript console.

 ### 2.1 - The html of the demo